flexibeast/ewmctrl/README.md

 * n - Change the name of the selected desktop window (`ewmctrl-change-window-name`).

+* Sd - Sort the list of desktop windows numerically by desktop number (`ewmctrl-sort-by-desktop-number`).

+* SD - Sort the list of desktop windows reverse-numerically by desktop number (`ewmctrl-sort-by-desktop-number-reversed`).

 * Sn - Sort the list of desktop windows lexicographically by name (`ewmctrl-sort-by-name`).

 * SN - Sort the list of desktop windows reverse-lexicographically by name (`ewmctrl-sort-by-name-reversed`).